 We have market rate sensitivity for interest rates and foreign currency exchange rates.

+Interest rate risk

 Our variable rate debt is our primary financial instrument with market risk exposure for changing interest rates.
-We manage interest rate risk through a combination of short-term and long-term borrowings and the use of derivative instruments.
-Due to the nature of our debt, we have concluded that we face no material market risk exposure as of December 31, 2012.
-For a discussion of our exposure to foreign currency exchange rates fluctuations, see the "Foreign currency exchange rates" section of "Management's discussion and analysis of financial condition and results of operations" in this report.
+We manage interest rate risk through a combination of short-term and long-term borrowings and the use of derivative instruments entered into for hedging purposes.
+Due to the nature of our debt, the materiality of the fair values of the derivative instruments and the highly liquid, short-term nature and level of our cash and cash equivalents as of December 31, 2013, we believe there is no material risk of exposure to changing interest rates for those positions.
+There were no significant changes in how we manage interest rate risk between December 31, 2012 and December 31, 2013.

+Foreign currency risk

+For a discussion of our exposure to foreign currency exchange rate fluctuations, see "Management's discussion and analysis of financial conditions and results of operations - Foreign currency exchange rates" in this report.